 On board were the Twelve:

-The poet, the physician, The farmer, the scientist,
+The poet, The farmer, the scientist,

 The magician and the other so-called Gods of our legends.